toml-lang/toml/README.md

 ```

 Floats are like integers except they have a single dot within.
 There must be at
 least one number on each side of the decimal point.
+64-bit (double) precision
+expected.

 ```toml
 3.1415